tic-tac-token/ttt-book/src/chapters/1/reading-the-contract-under-test.md

 # Reading the contract under test
-Let's take a look at `Greeter.sol`, the contract under test, and see what we can deduce:
+Similarly, Let's take a look at `Greeter.sol`, the contract under test, and see what we can deduce.
+Here it is in full:

 ```solidity
 // SPDX-License-Identifier: Apache-2.0